There are many factors and features that affect the cost to replace furnace.

 Before settling on a particular company, ensure you check their reviews online.
 You want a company that has a 4.5-star rating with at least a few reviews.

 4. Are You Comfortable with Cost to Replace Furnace and Everything Else?

 A certain peace of mind comes with being comfortable with the price, process, and customer service.

 5. Be Cautious About “Starting at” Cost to Replace Furnace

 Make sure you get a specific quoted price when asking for the new furnace cost.
 Most of the “starting at cost” are lower than the original final cost.
 Low prices probably mean low-quality products, low efficiency, and little to no warranties.
 For this reason, it is vital to acquire a quote that indicates the accurate cost of the new furnace.

-In Canada, the least amount you can pay for a new furnace costs as little as $2500, including installation.
+In Calgary, the least amount you can pay for a new furnace costs as little as $2500, including installation.
 However, brands such as Lennox can sell their units for as high as $7000 or $8000.
 The more affordable brands are Trane, Armstrong Air, and American Standard.

 Thoroughly research the furnace brands you wish to purchase.
 Ensure you do not buy a used unit for the price of a new one.
-Confirm that they provide you with a warranty or protection plan that speaks about the furnace’s conditions for repair or replacement.
+Confirm that they provide you with a warranty or protection plan about the furnace’s conditions for repair or replacement.